In this article, I will explain

-- Go to Application Management > below Databases, Manage Content Database.
+- Go to Application Management > Databases > Manage Content Database.

-- Make Sure that you specified the web application that will hold the PWA instance.
+- Make Sure that you have specified the web application that will hold the PWA instance.

-- Click on the content database name that you want to lock.
+- Click on the Content Database name that you want to lock it down.

 - Below Database Capacity Settings > Update the values as shown below.